 Meet Commissioner Gary W. Black

-He would rather be referred to as Lydia's husband and Ward and Caroline's dad.
-He and Lydia raise commercial beef cattle on the family farm in Commerce.
-Black serves in the Sunday school and music ministries of Maysville Baptist Church.
+Despite all this, Gary W. Black would rather be referred to as Lydia's husband and Ward and Caroline's dad.
+He and Lydia continue to raise commercial beef cattle on his family farm in Commerce.
+The Blacks are also active in the Sunday school and music ministries of Maysville Baptist Church.